semgrep/semgrep-docs/docs/semgrep-code/policies.md

 ## Multiple policies

-:::info
-Multiple policies is only available through an opt-in private beta.
-If you would like to use multiple policies, please reach out to customer support for assistance.
+:::tip Try the multiple policies feature (private beta) Existing customers can try the **multiple policies** feature for free.
+To enable this feature, contact your Technical Account Manager, Account Executive, or email [<i class="fa-regular fa-envelope"></i> support@semgrep.com](mailto:support@semgrep.com) and let them know you'd like to try multiple policies out.
 :::

-For customers with multiple policies, the default Global Policy will run on all repositories.
-You cannot "unsubscribe" a project from the Global Policy.
+The multiple policies feature enables users to customize the rules that run on specific repositories.

+Users create different policies that repositories can **subscribe** to.

+This feature makes use of a **Global Policy** that runs on **all** repositories.
+Repositories cannot unsubscribe from it.

-You can create a policy "Example Policy" with some additional rules and add it to one or more projects.
-During a scan, these projects will run all of the rules from "Global Policy" as well as all the rules from "Example Policy".
+You can create a policy, for example **Custom Coding Standards Policy** with some additional rules and add it to one or more repositories.
+During a scan, these repositories run all of the rules from the **Global Policy** as well as all the rules from **Custom Coding Standards Policy**.

+### Resolving workflow actions in multiple policies

-If a rule is in multiple policies, the rule will be deduplicated and Semgrep will prioritize: <b>block > comment > monitor</b>.
+If a rule is in multiple policies, then the rule is deduplicated and Semgrep prioritizes the workflow action based on the rule's mode where precedence is as follows:

-For example, if a rule is configured as "comment" in one policy and "monitor" in another policy and both policies are applied to a project, then the rule will be in "comment" mode for that project.
+1. Block
+2. Comment
+3. Monitor

+For example, if an instance of `Rule A` is set to **Block**, then the scan blocks PRs for any findings from that rule, even if the same `Rule A` is set to **Monitor** in another policy applied to that repository.

 ## Policies page structure

 ![Screenshot of the default state of the Policies page](/img/policies.png)

-The Policies page consists of a header and two main panes:
+The Policies page consists of a header and three main panes:

 <dl>
     <dt>Policies header</dt>